Fashion

 collection for autumn 2021

-"thanks to him that Balenciaga is on the lips of all fashion lovers, the essence.
+"the Spring 2019 show, creating a surreal tunnel that blurs the, the essence.
 "It's not just a legacy - it's Cristóbal Balenciaga's legacy."
 This unique collection, Demna Gvasalia presented along the lines of Cristóbal's old shows.
-Models posed for photos with Baseball cap with logo see the Spanish designer's beloved gloves and elegant, voluminous hats.
+Models posed for photos with numbered silhouettes, and among the styling accessories we could see the Spanish designer's beloved gloves and elegant, voluminous hats.
 The Georgian welcomed guests with perfectly tailored suits and tailored creations, a combination of the brand's rich past and innovative futurism.
 The haute couture collection also featured oversized T-shirts, denim and... tracksuits.
-However, it was not much of a surprise when compared to the avant-garde dresses, EARN THE TITLE OF THE BEST DRESSED GUEST whole show.
+However, it was not much of a surprise when compared to the avant-garde dresses, which, impressing with their extremely unique cuts, closed the whole show.

 Clones show